-From the architect.
+Text description provided by the architects.
 Located in one of central Israel’s earliest communities, and sitting on a hilly 1000 m2 plot, this home was created for a young family of 5.
 The planning came out of a fruitful dialogue with the residents who dreamed of a functional, clean, flowing space with a strong connection to the outdoors; one that matched their character and style of living

 The goal was to create a home that felt light in perception, the strategy then was to design two main masses: A ground floor white box foundation, to the 2nd story aluminum enveloped “blocks” which it supports.
 These top story blocks were subdivided: One towering, metallic gray square, and a second larger block that was blanketed in silvery-white natural colored aluminum.